zajitschek/metaanalysis/chapters/chapter2.md

 ---
-title: 'Chapter 2: Step-by-step: The structure of a meta-analysis'
+title: 'Chapter 2: Step-by-step: The structure of a Meta-analysis'
 description:
   'We will work through each specific step in a meta-analysis.'
 prev: /chapter1